Welcome to Sunday School

-Coming next week to Sunday School, I’ll be plugging my top picks from this week’s blog carnival submissions, so be sure to submit your posts for a chance to be featured here!
+Be sure to submit your posts to the carnival for a chance to be featured here!
 I will also “like” your blog on Facebook and tag you when I link to Sunday School from the B.B. page!

 Show & Tell — It’s Blog Hop Time!

 - Please only link to posts covering Real Food/ healthy lifestyle-related topics.
 In my eyes, this includesnourishing recipes, articles about (real!) nutrition, tutorials, discussions of food politics, homesteading, tips and tricks for keeping a green, healthy home, and other healthy, holistic living topics!
 If you’re a B.B. subscriber, you know that I myself don’t only blog about food — sometimes I write about pretty random things — but it all relates to simple, healthy living that goes against the grains of conventional wisdom.

 - If you do post a recipe, please don’t include any fake or weird, chemically ingredients!
 No vegetable oils, processed sugar, white flours (well, maybe here and there is okay, even Sally uses all-purpose flour for pie crust sometimes), hydrolyzed soy protein, powdered eggs/whey/protein/ANYTHING, low-fat fakeness, or other non-real “food” product ingredients!
 If you’re unsure what Real Food is all about, just poke around this site and the ones listed on my blogroll, and you’ll start to see.
 Or just raise your hand and someone will call on you! (email or comment.)

 - Please update your post with a link back to this Sunday School post, so your readers can get in on all the learnin’ going on here!
 A simple, “This post is linked to Sunday School at Butter Believer!” is perfect.
 Just blog carnival courtesy, is all!